 SIGs support the EAUN board with their expertise/special interest about e.g. Prostate cancer, Bladder cancer, Incontinence or Endourology.
 They advise on guidelines, lectures, speakers, enquiries from members, EAU offices, other societies or companies, write articles in the EAUN newsletter, etc. They build up a network and enhance their own knowledge at the same time.

 Special Interest Group Members 2019

-Missing on the picture: Eva Wallace (IE), Heike Püschel (CH), Lawrence Drudge-Coates (Chair Prostate Cancer Group), Linda Söderqvist (SE), Virginie Lejay (FR), Stefano Terzoni (Chair continence)
+Missing on the picture: Eva Wallace (IE), Lawrence Drudge-Coates (Chair Prostate Cancer Group), Linda Söderqvist (SE), Virginie Lejay (FR), Stefano Terzoni (Chair Continence group)

 - A SIG group is formed by nurses (or other health care professionals) with special experiences in one particular part of the urology field.